yo-soy-dev/QuickStay/README.md

-# 🏨 QUICKSTAY -  Hotel Booking Website — MERN Stack
+# 🏨 QUICKSTAY -  Hotel Booking Website (MERN Stack)

 A complete hotel booking system built using the **MERN Stack** with user authentication, email notifications, admin dashboard, online payments, and deployment on Vercel.